Whitechapel High Street: North Side

 The White Hart – a 4-storey single-bay public house, founded in 1721, rebuilt in the 1930s, with traces of Corinthian pilasters from the 1830s.

 90 Whitechapel High Street – a 5-storey 3-bay shop and office, built in 1910 in red brick.
 The stuccoed centre bay includes an oriel window with broken scroll pediment above.
 The building was occupied by Blooms restaurant from 1952 to 1996, and since by the fast food restaurant Burger King.
 The upper floor offices were converted to flats in 1998.

 91 Whitechapel High Street – a 4-storey single-bay shop built in 1862 in stock brick.
 It is just 3.3m wide.
 The upper floor offices were converted to flats and a fifth floor added in 2018.
 The ground floor is a café.

 92–93 Whitechapel High Street – two 5-storey shop-houses, one single-bay and one 2-bay, built in 1861 in stock brick.
 The ground floor shops were integrated by 1990.
 In 2002 the upper floors were integrated as flats, and an extra storey was added.

 94 Whitechapel High Street – a 5-storey shop and office building, designed by Fitzroy Robinson and Hubert H. Bull, built in 1960.
 It is built in breezeblock in a concrete frame, faced in brown brick with metal framed windows.
 The building steps over an entrance to a car park, formerly an inn yard.

 95–96 Whitechapel High Street – a 5-storey 3-bay shop and office building.
 It was built in 1902 as a clothing workshop.
 After wartime damage it was rebuilt in a utilitarian style in 1954 with grey brick facing and metal framed windows in concrete surrounds, retaining the Edwardian canted oriel windows on the upper floors.
 In 2013 the top floors were converted into flats and the lower floors were occupied by the restaurant Big Moe's Diner.
+The ground floor is now occupied by the Whitechapel themed fish and chip shop Jack the Chipper.

 97–98 Whitechapel High Street – an empty site since clearance after World War II.
 A planning application proposes a 4-storey infill, also replacing No 101 and restoring No 102–5, with a 15-storey office tower behind.

 101 Whitechapel High Street – a 5-storey shop and office building, designed by S.A.
 Burden, built in 1961 in a modernist style, with reinforced-concrete side beams and floor plates set forward of shallow bow windows.
 Formerly a bank, it is now a betting shop with student accommodation above.

 102–105 Whitechapel High Street – a 4-storey commercial building, built in 1909, including a first floor in cream faience with display windows within semi-circular arches, and two floors above in red-orange brick with plain windows and raised keystones.
 It was occupied by Woolworths from 1928 to 1960.